Walkthrough · article 13 of 24

 Done.

-03 What the pattern tells you
+03 What does the spoilage pattern tell me?

 Most owners log spoilage weekly — Sunday-evening sweep.
 After a few weeks, Statistics shows spoilage as a percentage of revenue.
 If that percentage climbs from 2% to 5%, something's wrong (over-ordering, demand drop, freshness failure).
 The category exists so the signal is visible.